home-assistant/addons/README.md

 - If you have a special configuration file move it to `/etc` or modify the default configuration file at its origin place

 ### Version
-- A fix or small improvments give +0.1
+- A fix or small improvement gives +0.1
-- New options, big change give +1
+- New options, big changes give +1